FishlandicFishy/public-domain-fonts/README.md

 This repository mainly focuses on public domain CJK fonts and (nearly) pan-Unicode fonts.

-I own none of these fonts and scripts, however they are all confirmed to be in the public domain (or public domain-equivalent).
+I own none of these fonts and scripts, however they are all confirmed to be dedicated to the public domain.

-If something here is not in the public domain (or not public domain-equivalent), please create an issue.
+If something here is not in the public domain, please create an issue.

 ## Public Domain-Equivalent Licenses